Poppo7/cryptography-test-script/README.md

 This script is an introduction to basic cryptography concepts, focusing on Base64 encoding and Fernet encryption.

 ## Base64
 **Base64** is a way to encode binary data in a text-friendly format.
-It doesn't encrypt the data but rather converts bytes (which may include unprintable characters) into ASCII characters, making it safer to store or transmit in text-based environments.
+It doesn't encrypt the data but rather converts bytes (which may include unprintable characters) into character-encoding-standard, (like ASCII, Unicode, and UTF-8) making it safer to store or transmit in text-based environments.

 When working with **Fernet** keys, you'll often see a **32-byte key** represented in Base64 form.
 Decoding that Base64-encoded string returns the raw 32-byte key used for actual encryption and decryption.